 4. CBD Dog Treats

 CBD treats are commonly used as a quick relaxant for dogs with anxiety.
 They can be given on days like the 4th of July when fireworks are everywhere.
 However, CBD oil should not be given to dogs who eat CBD treats and vice versa.
-This would lead to an overdose of CBD, which will make your dog high.
-Being high may be considered a fun human experience, but this is not the case for dogs.
-Dogs feel high in a much more intense way compared to humans.
+This would lead to an overdose of CBD, which may make your dog feel sedated or drowsy in over excessive amounts.
 This can be distressing because they don’t understand what’s going on.

 CBD is a beneficial drug for our furry friends when it’s used correctly.
 It is always important to practice caution when administering new medications.
 Always consult your veterinarian before giving your dog CBD.
 This also applies to dogs that are presumably healthy or young.
 Just like any other drug, the interaction of CBD with other medicines may be detrimental.

 Dogs are essential pets for a lot of people.
 In our bid to keep them happy and healthy, we should be careful.

 Author Bio: Patrick Bailey is a professional writer mainly in the fields of mental health, addiction, and living in recovery.
 He attempts to stay on top of the latest news in the addiction and the mental health world and enjoy writing about these topics to break the stigma associated with them.